Dobiasd/frugally-deep/README.md

 | VGG19       |             1.47 s |        5.68 s |
 | Xception    |             1.83 s |        2.65 s |

-*measured using GCC -O3
+*measured using GCC -O3,
- and run on a single core of an Intel Core i5-6600 CPU @ 3.30GHz Keras Version 2.0.9, TensorFlow 1.4.0
+ run on a single core of an Intel Core i5-6600 CPU @ 3.30GHz,
+ versions: Keras 2.0.9, TensorFlow 1.4.0
 ```

 However frugally-deeps offers other beneficial properties like low RAM usage, small library size and ease of use regarding Keras import and integration.
 GPU usage is not supported.